jhonnovax/React-App-with-SSR/README.md

 # About

-App ready to run and deploy in production environments, using the best practices and techniques available in the industry.
+Project configuration with apis and web application ready to run and deploy in production environments, using the best practices and techniques available in the industry.

 # Features

 - Code linter
 - Code splitting
 - Server side rendering
-- Toggle to dark/light theme

 # Technologies

-- Javascript (React, Node)
+- Javascript (React, Node, Express)
 - CSS (css-in-js using style-jsx-sass)
 - HTML